 Purple Martins forage in the air, capturing insects in flight, and often perch on utility lines.

 Purple Martins breed throughout the eastern U.S., and in parts of Canada and the western U.S. south to Mexico.
 They winter primarily in Brazil.
 The martin population as a whole is stable.

-Visit the Bent Life History for extensive additional information on the Purple Martin.
+Visit the Bird Profile for extensive additional information on the Purple Martin.

 The shape of a bird’s wing is often an indication of its habits and behavior.
 Fast flying birds have long, pointed wings.
 Soaring birds have long, broad wings.
 Different songbirds will have a slightly different wing shape.
 Some species look so much alike (Empidonax flycatchers) that scientists sometimes use the length of specific feathers to confirm a species’ identification.

 Wing images from the University of Puget Sound, Slater Museum of Natural History

 Purple Martins in the eastern U.S. rarely nest in natural cavities, instead having adapted to martin nest boxes.